mongodb/mongo-c-driver/README.rst

 In standard automake fasion, ./autogen.sh only needs to be run once.
 You can use ./configure directly going forward.
-Also see ./configure --help for all configure options.
+Also, see ./configure --help for all configure options.